 General Maintenance Workers

-The US Congress has appropriated at least $1.5 trillion spending for infrastructure construction, fueled with government spending including public private partnerships to address America’s skilled labor shortage.
-According to the Department of Labor, the US economy had 7.6 million unfilled jobs, but only 6.5 million people were looking for work as of January 2019.
+Trillions of dollars will be allocated to finding and training people to fill jobs across the globe.
+The US alone is expected to appropriate trillions of dollars to assist companies in rebounding from COVID-19.
+The US Congress prior to COVID-19 was expected to appropriate at least $1.5 trillion spending for infrastructure construction, fueled with government spending including public private partnerships to address America’s skilled labor shortage.
+According to the Department of Labor, the US economy prior to COVID-19 had 7.6 million unfilled jobs, with 6.5 million people looking for work as of January 2019.